Connections

 These functions can be used to manually parse and format cursors that are compatible with prisma connections.

-Parsing a cursor will return the value from the column used for the cursor (often the id
+Parsing a cursor will return the value from the column used for the cursor (often the id), this

 value may be an array or object when a compound index is used as the cursor.
 Similarly, to format a